TomNicholas/TomNicholas/README.md

 I'm interested in climate change as a physical problem and as a societal challenge, and in accelerating scientists' everyday work through better software tools.

-You can reach me at tom at cworthy dot org
+You can reach me at tom at earthmover dot io